Reviews You Can Rely On

 What Other Water Filters Should You Consider?

 If you're looking for a pitcher-style filter and your budget isn't as tight, take a look at our Editor's Choice pick for Best Overall Pitcher: the Pur Plus 11-Cup Pitcher.
-Its performance dealing with critical contaminants blows the Amazon pitcher out of the water, and its dip in managing secondary contaminants is small.
-The cost is going to be a bit more in the longer term, but not a big enough jump to scare you away if you need more serious filtration.
-You may also want to give the Pur Plus Vertical Faucet a try if you aren't married to the pitcher-style filter.
-This filter is an easy add-on to your faucet and can deliver filtered water with the flip of a switch.
+Its performance in critical contaminant removal blows the Amazon pitcher out of the water.
+Initial cost is similar, but will be slightly higher in the long term; however, if you want more advanced filtration, the tradeoffs are worth it.
+You may also want to give the Pur Plus Vertical Faucet a try if you are ok with installing a device on your faucet.
+This filter is an easy add-on to your kitchen sink, and can deliver filtered water with the flip of a switch.
 This model got a higher Critical Contaminant Removal score than the Amazon Basics 10-Cup Pitcher — and it does away with the hassle of refilling your pitcher all the time.
-Some users report that the filter adds a bit too much bulk to their faucet, but our testers didn't mind too much.

 Side-by-Side Comparison